TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-project-not-found.md

 ### **I am unable to find my existing project that I had created using the classic Azure Migrate service (Migration projects)**

-[Azure Migrate](https://aka.ms/migrate/selfhelp/olderprojects) is now a hub for all your migration needs and tools.
 If you had previously performed discovery and assessments with the classic Azure Migrate experience, you can access these projects by clicking on the blue banner on the Overview page of Azure Migrate.